 Transformation maps from the World Economic Forum show where the shift away from a take, make and dispose economic model is gaining ground.
-So what does this mean for the design of products?
+So what does this mean for the design of products and product platforms?
 How can companies design for the circular economy?

 What is the Circular Economy?

 The circular economy has over 100 definitions across academia and industry.
 Common to them all is an economic system that replaces the end-of-life concept with reduction, reuse, recycling and recovery of materials in production, distribution and consumption processes (Barriers to the Circular Economy: Evidence From the European Union by Kirchherr et al., 2017).

 One reason for the circular economy’s rising popularity is its coupling with other megatrends, such as digitalization.
 The idea is not only to reduce ecological footprint, but also boost economic growth and innovation.